-New In-Development Standards 3/2/2021, JM: ASTM WK76077 - Standard Specification for Remote ID and Tracking is a work item revision to existing standard F3411-19 developed by Committee F38.02
+New Published Standards 5/23/2022 Phil Kenul: ASTM WK76077 now published as F3411-22 Standard Specification for Remote ID and Tracking developed by Committee F38.02.
+This is an

 New Gap A21: Blockchain for UAS.
 There are no published industry standards for blockchain in the aviation ecosystem (including but not limited to UAS).

-Recommendation: Complete in-development standards and write new standards to address blockchain for UAS.
-Priority: Medium

-Organization: SAE International, SAE-ITC, ISO, IEEE, IETF DRIP WG

-6/2/2021, Stu Card: IETF DRIP WG members are investigating the use of blockchains, distributed ledger technologies and smart contracts to support registries (esp. but not exclusively for Remote ID) with desirable properties such as non-repudiation and tunable tradeoffs between operator privacy and public transparency.
+R&D Needed: Yes Recommendation: Complete in-development standards and write new standards to address blockchain for UAS.
+Priority: Medium Organization: SAE International, SAE-ITC, ISO, IEEE, IE TF DRIP WG v2 Status of Progress: New v2 Update: None provided Updates Since v2 was Published: 6/2/2021, Stu Card: IETF DRIP WG members are investigating the use of blockchains, distributed ledger technologies and smart contracts to support registries (esp. but not exclusively for Remote ID) with desirable properties such as non-repudiation and tunable tradeoffs between operator privacy and public transparency.
 Blockchain also has potential to supplement flight data recording (Gap A11, Stu Card comment).

-11/22/2021, JR: SAE ARP6984 Determination of Cost Benefits from Implementing a Blockchain Solution published 8/19/2021

-3/1/2021, MPD: SAE ARP6823 Electronic Transactions for Aerospace Systems; An Overview
+New Published Standards New In-Development Standards 11/22/2021, JR: SAE ARP6984 Determination of Cost 5/17/2022 RM: IETF DRIP WG: draft-ietf-drip-registries Benefits from Implementing a Blockchain Solution proposes methodologies for blockchain ledgers for UAS published 8/19/2021 registration actions.
+3/1/2021, MPD: SAE ARP6823 Electronic Transactions 6/22/2021, MPD: SAE for Acrospage System: An Overview

-9/18/2020, MPD: SAE AIR7501 Aircraft Asset Lifecycle and Digital Data Standards Overview

-4/21/2020, MPD: SAE AIR6904 Rationale, Considerations, and Framework for Data Interoperability for Health Management within the Aerospace Ecosystem.
-Mentioned in roadmap v2 as published.
-New In-Development Standards 6/22/2021, MPD:

-SAE ARP6974 Determination of Cost Benefits from Implementing a Blockchain Solution

-SAE AIR7123 eARC - Electronic Authorized Release Certificate
+Commented [CB22]: Revisit this gaps description and intent with regards to unlicensed specturm with any future update to the roadmap

-SAE AIR7356 Blockchain for Unmanned Aircraft Systems and Advanced Air Mobility include both on-board DAA and ground-based DAA as architectural alternatives to address SWAP and cost
+Commented [rh23]: The scope of this activity should include both on-board DAA and ground-based DAA as architectural alternatives to address SWAP and cost constraints.